6 Weed Vape Cartridges That Actually Don’t Suck

-I’ll never forget the first time I smoked out of a cannabis oil vape cartridge many years ago.
+I’ll never forget the first time I smoked out of a cannabis oil vape cartridge years ago.
 After decades of smoking, you know, actual weed, puffing on a vape cart for the first time was a revelation.
 “This is… future weed!”
 I remember thinking.

 Initially, I loved that vape carts are portable, which allowed me to be even more of a stoner in public and in other situations where smoking weed isn’t appropriate or possible.
 As time went on, though, I realized that I didn’t really like the high I got from most carts (as they are often called for short).
 For starters, I found that whatever high came from smoking cannabis vape carts was often short-lived.
 It also felt one-dimensional — I didn’t get the visual effects from smoking weed, nor the different emotional effects.
 Mostly, the high I got was a low-grade body high.
 My tolerance quickly rose, owing to the high THC concentration in the oils, and I found I needed to smoke more and more just to get a little buzz.